 - Enable persistent connections to test the throughput of an SLB instance.

-- Build a static web page on backend servers.
+- Build a static web page on the backend server to avoid loss caused by application logic.

-We recommend that you use Alibaba Cloud PTS as the test tool.
+We recommend that you use Alibaba Cloud PTS.

 - Install Apache Web Server to provide web services.